shivannis/xandr-docs-public/xandr-docs/articles/curate/political-advertising.md

 ---
-title: Microsoft Curate - Political Advertising
+title: Microsoft Curate - Political Advertising in Curate
 description: The article explains political advertising relating to elections, ballot initiatives, or political candidates in the United States.
 Such advertising comply with applicable law. ms.date : 10/28/2023
 ---